The Grand Hotel Wiesler hosts a popular breakfast buffet. You may spot Arnold Schwarzenegger there, if he is visiting Graz.

 Jazz music festival

 Graz is the jazz capital of Austria.
-One of the six universities in Graz, the University of Music and Performing Arts offers a four-year degree program in jazz.
+One of eight universities in Graz, the University of Music and Performing Arts offers a four-year degree program in jazz.

 In July and early August, musicians flock to the capital of Styria to attend the Graz Jazz Summer Festival and workshops.
 Visitors and residents can buy tickets for concerts on the open air stage on the Schlossberg.